-Our third annual EM Research Day will be held on March 25, 2015, in the new Smilow Center for Translational Research.
+Our third annual EM Research Day was held on March 25, 2015, in the new Smilow Center for Translational Research.
+It was a great success!
+Below is the original posted info.

 EM Research Day is a terrific opportunity for the entire department to come together and learn about each other’s scholarly activity.
 Last year, we had 34 poster presenters, 5 presenters who faced the EM “Shark Tank” panelists, and 7 oral presentations from a diverse group (nurses, residents, faculty, and fellows from PPMC, PAH, CHOP, and HUP - the whole spectrum of who we are as a department), and feedback about the event was outstanding.